getodk/docs/odk1-src/form-logic.rst

   username, username
   text, confirmed_username, What is your username?, ${username}

-If enumerators are creating records representing groups of things with the same property, dynamic defaults can be combined with :ref:`last saved <last-saved>`.
+If enumerators will need to enter the same value for multiple consecutive records, dynamic defaults can be combined with :ref:`last saved <last-saved>`.

 Dynamic defaults in repeats are evaluated when a new repeat instance is added.